 Is it safe to travel to Costa Rica in all of these?
 No?

 The red ones are legal and the orange ones are airport taxis.
 Both these are safe.
 But, there are a large number of illegal ones which are available throughout Costa Rica.
 Although, many genuine people try to make a living through these taxis, we advise that you board one only if you know and trust the driver.
+Or you can even rent a private car to move around in Costa Rica.

 In Costa Rica safety can be a lot easier if you are more rational.